-Nearly 7 years ago I started trading and the core reason I’ve been able to “make the turn” and do this as a full-time job is that I was introduced to a strategy called Volume Profiling.
-Volume Profile Trading has helped me gain independence and stability and I want to show you all what you can achieve when you completely understand it.
+Nearly 7 years ago, I started trading, and the core reason I’ve been able to “make the turn” and do this as a full-time job is that I was introduced to a strategy called Volume Profiling.
+Volume Profile Trading has helped me gain independence and stability, and I want to show you all you can achieve when you completely understand it.

-Talking about it and explaining it is a really big topic and it wouldn’t be fair to that concept to say that I will teach you everything there is to Volume Profile in just a single article or video.
-However, I will quickly give you a lot of practical steps and actions that you can use immediately in your trading life.
+Talking about it and explaining it is a huge topic, and it wouldn’t be fair to that concept to say that I will teach you everything there is to Volume Profile in just a single article or video.
+However, I will quickly give you many practical steps and actions that you can use immediately in your trading life.

 How I Found Volume Profile?

-If you are a trader that doesn’t have a system, if you’re not consistent and if you don’t have an approach on how you trade then you don’t know what you are doing, you will be lost and a lot of things will not make sense.
+If you are a trader that doesn’t have a system if you’re not consistent, and if you don’t have an approach on how you trade, then you don’t know what you are doing.
+You will be lost, and a lot of things are not going to make sense.
 Even if you see a YouTube video explaining a trading system and it works for them, don’t be fooled because that person might have handpicked the scenario where that trade makes sense and leave out the explanation.

-What will happen next is that you might find yourself in a position that you apply that strategy but it doesn’t go like it was supposed to.
+What will happen next is that you might find yourself in a position to apply that strategy, but it’s not going to work how you thought.
 That’s because you need to understand the strategy first then use it in trading.
-You might get discouraged and after some time try another strategy.
-However, there were some instances where a trading strategy worked and it got me some profits but at the back of my head I didn’t understand completely why it happened.
-Buying and selling when a line tells you without understanding the logic behind it were not sustainable and wrong.
+You might be discouraged and, after some time, try another strategy.
+However, there were some instances where a trading strategy worked, and it got me some profits, but at the back of my head, I didn’t understand completely why it happened.
+Buying and selling when a line tells you without understanding its logic were not sustainable and wrong.

-This was my journal as well until I found volume profile trading and I’m sure many of you have gone a similar route as well.
-At least I’m glad that your journey has led you here since I will explain everything you need to know before committing to a trading strategy.
-When I learned about Volume Profile everything felt like it made sense and something clicked inside of my head.
+This was my journal until I found volume profile trading, and I’m sure many of you have gone a similar route.
+At least, I’m glad that your journey has led you here since I will explain everything you need to know before committing to a trading strategy.
+When I learned about Volume Profile, everything felt like it made sense, and something clicked inside my head.